benpariswork/Automated-ELK-Deployment/README.md

 ### Access Policies

 It is important to note that the **only** machine exposed to the internet is the **Jump-Box-Provisioner**.
-It is equally as important to ensure the Jump-Box-Provisioner only accepts connections from the public IP addressses of administrators who absolutely **need** access to the network.
-To maintain security the VMs within the inner network will only commmunicate with one another.
+It is equally as important to ensure the Jump-Box-Provisioner only accepts connections from the public IP addresses of administrators who absolutely **need** access to the network.
+To maintain security the VMs within the inner network will only communicate with one another.

 Below are the access policies for the VMs on the network.